openbases/extract-dockerfile/ContainerRecipe/README.md

 </script>
 ```

-The above is missing the most important part - tags based on the software found with
+The above is missing the most important part - extraction of the softwareRequirements!
-container-diff!
-I need to do some poking around to see how I want to do this.

-**being written**
+See the [ImageDefinition](../ImageDefinition) for an example of doing this.